Last updated July 28, 2020. We will update blog posts when more information is released.

 They're waiving the requirement for a medical certificate to access EI sickness benefits.

-They are also introducing the Canada Emergency Response Benefit.
+They've also introduced the Canada Emergency Response Benefit.
 The taxable benefit will provide $2,000 a month for the next four months to workers who have lost their income due to COVID-19.

 - Self-employed individuals who are sick, quarantined or who have been directed to self-isolate but don't qualify for EI sickness benefits